jazz-community/work-item-command-line/com.ibm.js.team.workitem.commandline/build-readme.md

 6. Select the folder, for example C:\Temp\wcl\ and compress the file

-7. Rename the archive file to wcl-Vx-YYYYMMDD.zip, where YYYY is the year, MM is the month and DD is the day
+7. Rename the archive file to WCL-Vx-YYYYMMDD.zip, where YYYY is the year, MM is the month and DD is the day

 8. The file is now ready for publishing